Skhmt/tapic/README.md

 `npm run build`

+---

+### To Do

+* Transition whispers from irc/ws to pub/sub
+* Finish Communities
+* Finish Channel Feed

+---

 ### Misc

-This was written entirely in Javascript and has no dependencies besides [ws](https://www.npmjs.com/package/ws) when used in node.
+This was written entirely in Javascript and has no runtime dependencies besides [ws](https://www.npmjs.com/package/ws) when used in node.

 MIT License.